 - Amusement Parks (however, most are now multi-site and owned by publically traded companies)

-So for most of you reading this article, the ADEA does not really apply.
-However, if your business operation has 20 or more employees here are some highlights of the Act that you should pay close attention to for compliance purposes:
+For most of you reading this article, the ADEA does not really apply.
+However, if your business operation has 20 or more employees here are some highlights of the Act that you should pay close attention to for compliance purposes.

 Discrimination Prohibited by the Act